-Women’s literature is a place of empowerment and refuge because it allows women to speak about themselves from their own perspectives, without having to prescribe to a mainstream patriarchal narrative.
+Literature is a place of empowerment and refuge because it allows folx to speak about themselves from their own perspectives, without having to prescribe to a mainstream patriarchal narrative.
 Narrative medicine is an up and coming field of alternative medicine, and MITA is one example of an informal, fringe/non-mainstream community mental health organizational effort to dismantle the current system.

-For centuries, women and members of other marginalized communities have been victimized by corporate-minded, white-male-run institutions built on extreme power imbalances.
-Those deemed mentally ill have been, historically, regarded as and treated as having little rights in the eyes of the law, and this phenomenon is still alive today.
-This is compounded by other issues, such as sexuality, gender-identity, ethnicity, and race.
-Often, women are degraded or dehumanized by systems that aim to pathologize them and that obfuscate the patriarchal oppression and imperialism that hides behind the term “treatment.”
+For centuries, women and members of other marginalized communities have been victimized under colonial white supremacy and patriarchy.
+Those deemed mentally ill have been, historically, mistreated by societies and regarded as and treated as having little rights in the eyes of the law, and this phenomenon is still alive today.
+Often, cisgender women, trans people, and gender-non-conforming people are degraded or dehumanized by systems that aim to pathologize them and that obfuscate the colonialist patriarchal oppression that hides behind the term “treatment.”

-The group is a safe space for women to connect with one another and develop support networks tailored to their own needs and levels of comfort.
-Its aim is to empower women who have not had control over their narratives by giving them a place to shape and control them.
-Each member of the group is in charge of what labels she uses to describe herself and her experiences, and, as such, this is a label-others-free zone.
+The group tries to be a safer space for gender-marginalized people to connect with one another and develop support networks tailored to their own needs and levels of comfort.
+Its aim is to empower those who have not had control over their narratives by giving them a place to shape and control them and by building mad community.
+Each member of the group is in charge of what labels they use to describe themself and their experiences.

-MITA is an educational space in which women can share resources with one another and support one another in wellness and coping efforts, as well as in efforts to offer safe, non-judgmental immediate assistance to women in crisis situations.
-It is also a place for the dissemination of information relating to women’s mental health.
-One goal is for members of the group to make available credible, often non-mainstream, humanistic, and women-supportive information that might potentially empower women to know their rights and advocate for themselves in a system that is foundationally rigged against them.
+MITA is also an educational space in which gender-marginalized people can learn together and share resources with one another and support one another in wellness and coping efforts, as well as in efforts to offer safe, non-judgmental support.
+It is also a place for the dissemination of information relating to feminist mental healthcare.
+One goal is for members of the group to make available credible, often non-mainstream, humanistic, and feminist information that might potentially empower people to know their rights and advocate for themselves in a system that is foundationally rigged against them.
 Socioeconomic and other kinds of social injustices compound psychiatric industry inequities, sometimes leading to extreme experiences of isolation, victimization, and powerlessness.
 These are things that MITA aims to combat.
-The group strongly encourages women locally, nationally, and internationally to network and work in their own lives and social circles for change: to advocate for one another, to refer one another to supportive resources, and to engage in grassroots political efforts to advocate for survivors.
-MITA offers unconditional acceptance and support to women and girls in the forms of story-sharing and grassroots organizing for the betterment of women globally.
+The group strongly encourages women and gender non-conforming people locally, nationally, and internationally to network and work in their own lives and social circles for change: to advocate for one another, to refer one another to supportive resources, and to engage in grassroots political efforts to advocate for survivors and people with psychiatric disabilities.
+MITA offers support to gender-marginalized people in the forms of story-sharing and grassroots organizing.

-Any information gathered from the group by its co-founders or the site’s administrator will be used anonymously, unless otherwise permitted, and strictly for the empowerment of women and the fight against oppression.
+Any information gathered from the group by its co-founders or the site’s administrator will be used anonymously, unless otherwise permitted via written consent, and strictly for the empowerment of women and gender non-conforming people and the fight against oppression.